 Update on Spiny Niaid

-Some BIP residents will start seeing bright yellow signs popping up in their neighborhoods this weekend in anticipation of the scheduled Herbicide treatment on MONDAY AUG 9th.
+Some BIP residents will start seeing bright yellow signs popping up in their neighborhoods soon.

-BIPC asks boaters to stay away from below treatment areas on Monday as Solitude Lake Management will begin treatment at 9:30 am by Air boat to the following areas:
+BIPC asks boaters to stay away from posted treatment areas.
+Typically Solitude Lake Management will begin treatment at 9:30 am by Air boat.

 The following temporary water use restrictions are in place for treatment areas: